klavins/ECEP520/week_7/README.md

 Finite State Machines
 ===

 A finite state machine, or FSM, is a fundamental object in embedded systems.
 They consist of a set of states and a set of labelede transitions between states.
-Here is a simple example.
+Here is a simple example of a toggle switch.

 <img src="images/toggle-switch.png" width="400"></image>